Board

 - review financial statements, and financial results released to the New Zealand and Australian stock exchanges (NZX and ASX)

-- receive regular reports from Morrison & Co, including reports on financial and business performance, risk management, financial derivative exposures, and accounting and internal control matters
+- receive regular reports from Morrison, including reports on financial and business performance, risk management, financial derivative exposures, and accounting and internal control matters

 Four independent directors are on the committee: